5 simple rules to put together an ironclad program

 To make your event a must-attend one, you must offer attractive content that will arouse the interest and even the enthusiasm of attendees.
 To achieve this, you need a program that is rich in content, relevant and solid.
 A program that must stand out, be innovative and up-to-date.

-- Think of a theme that interests, excites, provokes.
+- Think of a topic that interests, fascinates, or provokes.

 - Ask yourself what are the real needs of your target audience to ensure that your conference will address issues that matter now and takes into consideration the needs and objectives of your clientele.

-- Ask yourself if the theme allows suppliers and industry partners to contribute and benefit.
+- Ask yourself whether the topic allows industry suppliers and partners to contribute to it and benefit from it.

 Sources of inspiration are endless.
 Just examine your immediate environment to find interesting ideas, from search engines, blogs, and social media to special issues of trade publications in your industry.